TexasInstruments/simplelink-lowpower-f3-sdk/README.md

 ## What's New

-This is version 9.10.00.83 of the LPF3 SDK.
+This is version 9.11.00.18 of the LPF3 SDK.
 This release includes:

+* Production-ready release for CC2745R10-Q1 E1, CC2744R7-Q1, CC2755R10, and
+  CC2340R53-Q1 including finalized characterized RF settings.
 * Bluetooth LE Channel Sounding preview.
-* Bluetooth LE Connection Monitor with BLE Stack integration for CC23xx and CC27xx devices.
-* Bluetooth LE Power Control Preview for CC23XX and CC27xx devices.
-* Bluetooth LE Connection Handover with GATT Layer.
-* Certification of devices to be compliant with China MIIT (Ministry of Industry and Information Technology) and the EU RED (European Union Radio Equipment Directive) regulations on 2.4GHz.
-* Zigbee Stack Certification - Zigbee Pro 2023 (R23) and Green Power Proxy
-  v1.1.2 (Zigbee Core v1.0.0.0)
+* RAS/RAP client preview for Channel Sounding data transfer.
+* MCUboot supports compressed image.
+* OTA compression enabled for Zigbee.
+* Zigbee support added for CC27xx.

-More details, including supported devices, IDEs, and toolchains are provided in the [LPF3 9.10.00.83 SDK release notes][sdk release notes].
+More details, including supported devices, IDEs, and toolchains are provided in the [LPF3 9.11.00.18 SDK release notes][sdk release notes].

 ## About this Repository